-- Overall, the NIE demonstrates analytical vigor, objectivity, accuracy, and completeness; and - ♦ Several decisions made by the NIC and the NIE drafter created openings for criticism, and some of the analysis in the NIE is flawed.
+- The fundamental substantive judgments of the NIE were not altered; - Overall, the NIE demonstrates analytical vigor, objectivity, accuracy, and completeness; and - Several decisions made by the NIC and the NIE drafter created openings for criticism, and some of the analysis in the NIE is flawed.
 Neither these decisions nor the analytic shortcomings affected the judgments of the estimate.